Prenda1212/Entry-Level-Python-Projects/README.md

-# Three-Python-Projects
+# There are some fundamental python projects created and learned from in-class and on-line materials.
-First Three Python projects
+First couple Python projects realted with Data Science